DiversityDatabaseProject/Tensorflow_ObjectDetection/README.md

 ## TODO

 - refactor codes
+- LabelImage code - not sure if we need this
 - remove unnecessary files / codes
 - create a script for all the folder creations and downloading and copying of files, etc